 - 1. The student requesting the medical leave must provide supporting documentation from a health care provider. - 2.
 Upon returning from the leave, the student must provide documentation from a health care provider indicating the student is able to return to the rigors of full time academic and clinical study and meet the essential technical standards.
-If they require accommodations after their LOA they will be required to follow the University's policy and apply through the Student Access Center.
+If they require accommodations after their LOA, they will be required to follow the University's policy and apply through the Student Access Center. - 3.
+The student will continue in the program with the remaining DNP-NA courses taken in chronological order. - 4.
+Students who experience a delay in progression and require additional time in clinical rotations will be assigned appropriate clinical rotations until completion requirements are fulfilled.